jmichel7/MatInt.jl/README.md

 `col_hermite_transforms(m::AbstractMatrix{<:Integer})`

 The  column Hermite normal form  `H` of the integer  matrix `m` is a column equivalent  lower triangular form.
-If a pivot is the first non-zero entry on a  column of  `H` (the  quadrant above  right a  pivot is zero), pivots are positive  and entries left of a pivot  are nonnegative and smaller than the pivot.
-There  exists  a  unique  invertible  integer  matrix `c` such that `m*c==H`.
-The function returns  a named tuple  with components `.normal=H` and `.coltrans=c`.
+If a *pivot* is the first non-zero entry on  a column of `H` (the quadrant above  right a pivot is zero), pivots are positive  and entries left of a pivot  are nonnegative and smaller than the pivot.
+There exists a unique unimodular matrix `c` such that `m*c==H`.
+The function  `col_hermite_transforms`  returns  a  named tuple with components `.normal=H` and `.coltrans=c`.

 ```julia-repl
 julia> m=[1 15 28;4 5 6;7 8 9]